couchbase-ps/cb-workshop-2d/VMSETUP.md

 ## VirtualBox Settings

-> We recommend to install the latest version of VirtualBox. (currently 5.1.30)
+> We recommend to install the latest version of VirtualBox. (the training slides were tested with 5.2.24)

 VirtualBox allows to configure various virtual network cards. (https://www.virtualbox.org/manual/ch06.html)